neuralmagic/deepsparse/src/deepsparse/server/README.md

 The DeepSparse inference server allows you to serve models and pipelines for deployment in HTTP.
 The server runs on top of the popular FastAPI web framework and Uvicorn web server.
 Currently, the server only supports NLP tasks, however support for computer vision will soon be released in upcoming versions!

- - run `deepsparse.server --help` to lookup the available CLI arguments.
+ - Run `deepsparse.server --help` to lookup the available CLI arguments.

 ```
         --host TEXT                     Bind socket to this host.
 Use --host 0.0.0.0